 On a personal note, I also visited the nearby town of Carlinville, Illinois.
 This is a town where a young Abraham Lincoln practiced law.
 I found the graves of my 4X great grandparents in Carlinville who lived there at the same time as Lincoln worked there.
 This linking of personal and political history made both more meaningful.

-The Lincoln Home is the fifth stop on our Illinois Author Adventures Trail.
+The Lincoln Home is the sixth stop on our Illinois Author Adventures Trail.